garygreen/dominar/README.md

 </div>
 ```

+Note: by default dominar will automatically add errors message straight after the `input` element.

 ### Changing default options

 If you want to change the default options you can simply overwrite on the prototype like in the below example.
 This is useful if you want to always use e.g. fontawesome icons instead of glyphicons.
 Of course these are just defaults and can still be customised on a per-field level.